nazimboudeffa/blog-nuxt2/content/blog/javascript-chatgpt.md

 number: 3
 ---

+I've asked ChatGPT : Explain javascript in a blog post

+Here is what he answered, so I've decided that now and after I will only use it to write blog posts !

 JavaScript is a programming language that is primarily used to create interactive and dynamic web pages.
 It is a client-side language, which means that it runs on the user's web browser, as opposed to a server-side language like PHP or Ruby, which run on the web server.

 JavaScript allows developers to create a wide range of interactive elements on a website, such as drop-down menus, pop-up windows, and form validation.
 It can also be used to create complex web apps, such as online games and social media platforms.